 The basics remain the same but I did make some changes.
 First?
 Bacon.
 Yes, Bacon and Ham both.
 I think deli ham is a bit ‘meh’ but combined with some salty bacon, the two combine to make the perfect pork.
 Then in what is often standard practice in my kitchen, I replaced yellow mustard with some Dijon whole grain mustard.

-I know it’s a bit early to suggest but you know what I think these would be great for?
+The rolls are up to you but I do know I simply love King’s Hawaiian Rolls and they lay out and work perfectly…try them if you can.
+I know it’s a bit early to suggest but you know what I think these Bacon, Ham and Swiss Cheese Sliders would be great for?
 An Easter Brunch.
 I seldom make an entire ham for Easter dinner; preferring something lighter for our meal so I could see these as an appetizer sure but in my home?
 Serve them with a salad and call it a meal!

 PIN IT!
 ‘Bacon, Ham and Swiss Cheese Sliders’